tigera-solutions/cc-eks-observability-workshop/modules/module-5-secure-pod-traffic.md

     ```policies:{ all_policies: *default.staged**deny*  }```

-    If we see any matches on traffic that our staged policies would be denying, let's try to understand what flows are being blocked, whether they are legitimate traffic that instead needs to be allowed, and make the required changes to the policy.
+    If we see any matches on traffic that our staged policies would be denying, let's try to understand what flows are being blocked, whether they are legitimate traffic that instead needs to be allowed, and make the required changes to the policies.

 ## Testing traffic flow to ```yaobank``` namespace